Close

 Section 10(10D)

-Under Section 10(10D), any payout you or your family receive from the life insurance policy — whether it is a maturity benefit or death benefit — is exempt from taxes.
-This makes life insurance not only a great security tool but also a smart investment.
+Under Section 10(10D), any payout you or your family receive from the life insurance policy, whether a maturity benefit or death benefit, is tax-exempt.
+This makes life insurance a great security tool and a wise investment.

 From April 1, 2023, life insurance plans issued after this date will only have tax-exempt maturity benefits if the annual premium is less than ₹5 lakh.
-If the premium exceeds this amount, the payout will be taxed as part of your income.
+The payout will be taxed as part of your income if the premium exceeds this amount.
 For plans issued after April 1, 2012, maturity and death benefits (along with any bonus) are tax-free as long as the premium does not exceed 10% of the total sum assured.
 For plans issued between April 1, 2003, and March 31, 2012, the premium limit is 20%.

 Overall, life insurance’s tax benefits make it an excellent tool for financial protection and a smart financial strategy for reducing one’s tax burden.